Clicky

 Summary

-A strong car harness can protect your dog in the unfortunate event of a collision, while also making sure he’s secure and can’t cause distractions.
-It’s vital to get a product that’s crash tested and adjustable though, otherwise it may not provide much protection.
+A strong car harness can protect your dog in the unfortunate event of a collision, while also making sure they are secure and can’t cause distractions.
+It’s vital to get a product that’s crash-tested and adjustable though, otherwise it may not provide much protection.

 My top pick for a dog car harness is the Sleepypod Clickit.
 It’s a strong model that’s certified by the Center for Pet Safety.
 If you’re looking for a harness that can also be used for walking, the Kurgo Enhanced Strength is a good alternative.